samuelrossiello/data-analytics-portfolio/README.md

 Welcome to my data analytics portfolio.
-This repository contains machine learning, data analytics, and optimization projects built on real world domain expertise in NYC construction and management consulting, plus structured exercises from a Python and SQL analytics curriculum.
+This repository contains machine learning, data analytics, and optimization projects built on real world domain expertise in NYC construction and management consulting, plus structured exercises from a Python and machine learning curriculum.

 ---